-The decision by the Tenth Circuit Court of Appeals provides the first clear guidance by any court of appeals that the Price Anderson Act as amended in 1988, after the infamous accident at Three Mile Island, was never intended to, and does not, destroy all state law claims, but preserves them.
-Writing the majority opinion, Tenth Circuit Court of Appeals then-judge, now Justice, Neil Gorsuch wrote: “In two separate appeals spanning many years the defendants have identified no lawful impediment to the entry of a state law nuisance judgment on the existing verdict.
+In 2015, following further proceedings in the district court, the case took a second trip to the Tenth Circuit Court of Appeals, and the plaintiffs secured a huge victory in Cook, et al. v.
+Rockwell International Corporation, et al., with the case again sent back to the district court.
+This appellate decision provided the first clear guidance by any U.S. court of appeals that the Price Anderson Act as amended in 1988, after the infamous accident at Three Mile Island, was never intended to and does not destroy all state law claims, but preserves them.
+Writing the majority opinion, Tenth Circuit Court of Appeals Judge, now U.S. Supreme Court Justice, Neil Gorsuch, wrote: “In two separate appeals spanning many years the defendants have identified no lawful impediment to the entry of a state law nuisance judgment on the existing verdict.
 They have shown no preemption by federal law, no error in the state law nuisance instructions, no mandate language specifically precluding this course.
 No other error of any kind is even now alleged.”
-Then-judge Gorsuch also praised Class Counsel’s successful “judicial jiu jitsu” in litigating the case through the second appeal.
+Justice Gorsuch also praised Berger Montague’s successful “judicial jiu jitsu” in earning the win on the second appeal.

-Just before competing petitions for certiorari were to be decided by the Supreme Court, a settlement of $375 million was announced on May 19, 2016.
-The settlement received final approval on April 28, 2017.
-During the final fairness hearing, Judge Kane expressed “great admiration for the excellence of counsel that significantly exceeds the standards and expectations of professional competence…Class counsel have worked tirelessly over 27 years to achieve the ground-breaking settlement I am approving today.”
+Just before petitions for certiorari were to be decided by the U.S. Supreme Court, the parties announced a $375 million settlement in May 2016 that later received final court approval.
+In approving the settlement, U.S. District Court Judge Kane of the District of Colorado expressed “great admiration for the excellence of counsel that significantly exceeds the standards and expectations of professional competence….
+Class counsel have worked tirelessly over 27 years to achieve the ground-breaking settlement I am approving today.”

 If you have suffered damages from an oil spill, pollution event, or any kind of environmental harm, please contact Berger Montague.